 Canungra and beyond

 Discover how Scenic Rim got its name by trekking out to Canungra, which is not only a driving destination in itself, but also provides the perfect launching pad to explore Lamington National Park and the wider region.
-Steeped in history and authentic farmland, this spot is certainly worth a visit – especially if you time your trip to coincide with Scenic Rim’s Eat Local Week, which wraps up this Sunday (July 7).
+Steeped in history and authentic farmland, this spot is certainly worth a visit – especially if you time your trip to coincide with Scenic Rim’s Eat Local Week.